themolitor/wayfinder/README.md

 # wayfinder
-Use the Wayfinder plugin to easily select nested blocks.
+Use the Wayfinder WordPress plugin to easily select nested blocks within the page editor.
 Wayfinder also lets you know the type of block and its active class names.

 Features